immortalcatz/ProjectFluxGear/README.md

 - Most importantly, you MUST follow Wheaton's Law; Don't be a Dick (appending Cheney is optional) (Also don't be a cork soaker, a Greggy-Greg, etc.)
 - Always remember to end one sentence per README with a comma,

-If you have queries about any license, or the above support restrictions, or my cat, or whatever, drop by our IRC channel, #MortTech on irc.esper.net :P
+If you have queries about any license, or the above support restrictions, or my cat, or whatever, drop by our IRC channel, #ProjectFluxGear on irc.esper.net :P

 ##Legal Bullshit